-(b) The court authorizes service under The Court Authorizes Service Under Fed.
+(b) The Court Authorizes Service Under Fed.
 R. Civ.
-P. 5(b) by electronic means Electronic Means
+P. 5(b) by Electronic Means

-A paper properly filed by electronic means in accordance with The court authorizes parties to use the court's Electronic Case Filing Procedures for Civil and Criminal Cases is System (ECF) to effect service for purposes of documents under Fed.
+The court authorizes parties to use the court's Electronic Case Filing System (ECF) to effect service of documents under Fed.
 R. Civ.
 P. 5(b).
 This provision does not alter Fed.
 R. Civ.
-P.

-5(d); Rule 26 initial disclosures and discovery requests and responses must not be filed until they are used in the proceedings or the court orders filing.
-If the recipient is not a registered participant in the CM/ECF system, service of scomplete when the underlying document must be made by the filerdocument is electronically filed or uploaded to the docket.
-If the recipient is not a registered participant in the ECF system, the filer must effect service in paper form according to the Federal Rules of Civil Procedure
+P. 5(d); Rule 26 initial disclosures and discovery requests and responses must not be filed until they are used in the proceedings or the court orders filing.
+If the recipient is a registered participant in the ECF system, service is complete when the document is electronically filed or uploaded to the docket.
+If the recipient is not a registered participant in the ECF system, the filer must effect service in paper form according to the Federal Rules of Civil Procedure.